Skip to main content

 Designed to: Improve communication skills, add humor into the workday

-Known for being classic in-person party games, virtual Pictionary and charades are also effective at bringing people together.
-Available as free games online, organizing a remote games night is easy, cost-effective, and always a good time, no matter how good — or bad — your drawing or acting skills.
+Classic in-person party games like Pictionary and charades work surprisingly well virtually, too.
+Free online versions make organizing a remote games night easy, cost-effective, and a good time—no matter how good (or bad) your drawing or acting skills.

-Remember to keep the tone and energy of these events light and fun.
-Critiquing people’s art and acting skills is not an effective way to create a safe and friendly working environment.
+Keep the tone and energy light.
+Critiquing people’s art and acting isn’t the way to create a safe, friendly .

 Duration: 30–45 minutes